botanix-labs/Macbeth/docs/local_setup.md

  ./build/src/bitcoin-cli -rpcport=18443 -rpcuser=test123 -rpcpassword=test123 -generate 200
 ```

-### SetUp MacBeth Node.
+### Setup MacBeth Node.
- To run a local federation, we may need to operate multiple nodes, which include both a Bitcoin server-client and a reth node.
-Each node must be configured individually for proper operation.
+ To run a local federation, we may need to operate multiple nodes, which include both a bitcoin server and a reth node.
+Each node must be configured individually for proper operation.Please note that federation on reth node consists of at least two federation members.

  1. create two folder in your home directory `Node0` and `Node1` as shown below